If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 An adapter will also come in handy at the airport if you want to charge your phone, tablet, or computer.

-13. A Credit Card with Zero Transaction Fees
+13. Credit Card with Zero Transaction Fees

 Note that ATMs in Thailand charge per withdrawal, anywhere from 3-7 USD per withdrawal.
 This is unavoidable, as it's a local charge.

-14. Keep Your Money Safe
+14. Keeping Your Money Safe

 Most ATMs have a 20,000 Baht withdrawal limit, but that's still a lot to carry around, and carrying a large amount of cash is never wise.